Call: 0131 3708028 | Email: annja@anlofin.com

 The company will have some statutory requirements to complete annually for the National Insurance payment:

-• P46(car), informing HMRC that a car is provided to employee for private use
+• P46(car), informing HMRC that a car is provided to employees for private use

-• P11D, issued to employee for their self-assessment return to report the benefit in kind.
-Note, this is a requirement even if the P11D is NILL due to the zero emissions vehicle being in use.
+• P11D, issued to an employee for their self-assessment return to report the benefit in kind.
+Note, that this is a requirement even if the P11D is NILL due to the zero-emission vehicle being in use.

 • P11d(b) is required where there are charges to PAYE and National Insurance